William Mather - Industrialist & Philanthropist

 In 1947, William Mather retired from the board and was named honorary chairman.

-Mather’s health began to fall noticeably early in 1950, although he came to his office almost daily and continued to attend the company’s board meetings.
+Mather’s health began to fail noticeably early in 1950, although he came to his office almost daily and continued to attend the company’s board meetings.
 He arrived at his office at about ten o’clock, had a late lunch, and returned in time to spend an hour or so at his desk before leaving for home at about three o’clock.

 William Mather suffered a slight stroke in March 1951 and became confined to his bed.
 He died April 5, 1951, at the age of 94, of uremia, which occurs when the kidneys no longer filter properly.